organicrails/organicrails.github.io/_posts/2015-08-14-Voicewall.md

 end
 {% endhighlight%}

 When we created the model, FactoryGirl took note that within a Voice object, title is a string and opinion is a text.
-Without having to do anything, FactoryGirl automatically generated a factory **:vioce** which includes a title "MyString " and opinion "MyText".
-Throughout our application, we will make use of the symbol **:voice** to test the Voice objects.
-Now, whenever we want to create a Voice object somewhere in our spec, we can call something similar to the following ` FactoryGirl.create(:voice)`, and a Voice object would be initialized within the test.
+Without having to do anything, FactoryGirl automatically generated a Voice factory **:vioce** which includes a title "MyString " and opinion "MyText".
+Throughout our application, we will make use of **:voice** to test the Voice objects.
+Now, whenever we want to create a Voice object somewhere in our specs, we can call something similar to `FactoryGirl.create(:voice)`, and a Voice object would be initialized within that test.
+Don't worry if you're feeling a bit confused, there will be plenty of examples in a bit!

 **spec\_models\_voice_spec.rb**